Teenage Fanclub

-Teenage Fanclub are a Scottish alternative rock band formed in Bellshill near Glasgow in 1989.
+Teenage Fanclub are a Scottish alternative rock band formed in Glasgow in 1989.
 The group were founded by Norman Blake (vocals, guitar), Raymond McGinley (vocals, lead guitar) and Gerard Love (vocals, bass), all of whom shared lead vocals and songwriting duties until Love's departure in 2018.
-As of 2019, the band's lineup consists of Blake, McGinley, Francis Macdonald (drums, vocals), Dave McGowan (bass, vocals) and Euros Childs (keyboards, vocals).
+As of 2023, the band's lineup consists of Blake, McGinley, Francis Macdonald (drums, vocals), Dave McGowan (bass, vocals) and Euros Childs (keyboards, vocals).

-In concert, the band usually alternate among its songwriters, giving equal playing time to each one's songs.
-Although often pegged as alternative rock, the group have incorporated a wide variety of elements from various music styles in their songs.
+In concert the band usually alternate among its songwriters, giving equal playing time to each one's songs.
+Although often pegged as alternative rock, the group have incorporated a wide variety of elements from various music styles.

 Teenage Fanclub have had a succession of drummers, namely Francis Macdonald, Brendan O'Hare and Paul Quinn.
 Keyboardist Finlay Macdonald (no relation) has also been a member.
-As of April 2021, the band have released eleven studio albums and two compilation albums.
+As of 2023, the band have released 12 studio albums and two compilation albums.

 History

 Teenage Fanclub emerged from the Glasgow C86 scene.
-They formed in Bellshill in 1989 following the break-up of The Boy Hairdressers, a band featuring Raymond McGinley, Norman Blake, and Francis Macdonald.
+They formed following the break-up of the Boy Hairdressers, a band featuring Raymond McGinley, Norman Blake and Francis Macdonald.
 Following a brief period in which Blake was a member of BMX Bandits, the three former bandmates joined with Gerard Love to form Teenage Fanclub.